lamorim-net/lamorim-net.github.io/index.md

 - **Ignore titles**: Real impact comes from ownership, not from standard labels.
 The best ideas often come from people no one expected.
 - **Embrace pressure**: When the work feels heavy, it usually matters.
 Pressure is a sign of trust, and that's something to earn and honor.
 - **Ditch best practices**: What's popular is usually outdated.
 I treat best practices as a floor, not a ceiling.
 Great work comes from first principles, not playbooks.
 - **Redesign the defaults**: Nothing is fixed.
-Every rule, interface, or system can be improved or replaced.
+Every rule, interface, or system can be improved or replaced once you understand why it was there in the first place.
 - **Zoom in when it matters**: Details are where quality lives.
 Knowing when to dive deep is a skill, not a habit.
 Small things often make the biggest difference.
 - **Play the long game**: Quick wins fade.
 I build with time in mind.
 Strong teams, trusted products, and lasting impact all require patience.
 - **Find leverage**: Effort alone doesn't scale.
 I look for tools, systems, and people that turn one unit of work into many units of output.